DingXiaoH/RepMLP/README.md

 **Q**: How to use RepMLP for other tasks?

-**A**: It is better to finetune the training-time RepVGG models on your datasets.
+**A**: It is better to finetune the training-time model on your datasets.
 Then you should do the conversion after finetuning and before you deploy the models.
 For example, say you want to use RepMLP-Res50 and PSPNet for semantic segmentation, you should build a PSPNet with a training-time RepMLP-Res50 as the backbone, load pre-trained weights into the backbone, and finetune the PSPNet on your segmentation dataset.
 Then you should convert the backbone following the code provided in this repo and keep the other task-specific structures (the PSPNet parts, in this case).
 The pseudo code will be like
 ```
 #   train_backbone = create_xxx(deploy=False)
 #   train_backbone.load_state_dict(torch.load(...))